samthor/esm-resolve/README.md

 [![Tests](https://github.com/samthor/esm-resolve/workflows/Tests/badge.svg)](https://github.com/samthor/esm-resolve/actions)

 Sync ESM import resolver for Node written in pure JS.
-This is written to be part of an [ESM dev server](https://github.com/samthor/dhost) or build process, as Node's import process is impossible to introspect.
+This is written to be part of an [ESM dev server](https://github.com/samthor/dhost) or build process.
 It is permissive by default, allowing some cases which would normally be failures.

+This resolver was writtem before [`import.meta.resolve()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import.meta/resolve) was widely available, and this may work for you without adding _yet another_ dependency.

 ## Usage